The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees: Introduction

 To get around some limitations of the above-mentioned distances in the comparison of mutation trees, researchers have introduced new measures for mutation trees.
-Some of these measures are Common Ancestor Set distance (CASet)~\cite{4Dinardo}, Distinctly Inherited Set Comparison distance (DISC)~\cite{4Dinardo}, and Multi-Labeled Tree Dissimilarity measure (MLTD)~\cite{8Karpov}.
-Even though these distances allow for comparing clonal trees efficiently, they are defined based on the assumption that no mutation can occur more than once during a tumor history, and once a mutation appears in one stage, it will not get lost in the next stages~\cite{4Dinardo,8Karpov}.
-Therefore, these distances are not useful for comparing the trees used to model the tumor evolution during which a mutation can occur a finite number of times, and the mutation can disappear after it is gained.
+Some of these measures are Common Ancestor Set distance (CASet)~\citep{4Dinardo}, Distinctly Inherited Set Comparison distance (DISC)~\citep{4Dinardo}, and Multi-Labeled Tree Dissimilarity measure (MLTD)~\citep{8Karpov}. { While these distance measures enable efficient comparison of clonal trees, they are defined based on the assumption that mutations cannot occur more than once and mutations will not be lost in the course of tumor evolution.
+As a result, these metrics exhibit multiple limitations when applied to the comparison of trees used to model complex tumor evolution, wherein mutations may indeed occur multiple times and subsequently be lost. }

-In addition to the three measures discussed above, a group of other dissimilarity measures has been introduced for the comparison of mutation trees, including Parent-Child Distance (PCD)~\cite{9Govek} and Ancestor-Descendant Distance (AD)~\cite{9Govek}.
-These measures are not metric in general; however, they are metric on the space of 1-labeled mutation trees, in which each node is labeled by exactly one mutation.
-These distances are again defined based on the assumption that no mutation can occur more than once during the tumor evolution; additionally, they are only used to compare mutation trees whose label sets are the same~\cite{9Govek}.
+In addition to the three measures mentioned above, a group of other dissimilarity measures have been introduced for the comparison of mutation trees, including Parent-Child Distance~\citep{9Govek} and Ancestor-Descendant Distance~\citep{9Govek}.
+These measures are metric only in the space of `1-mutation' trees, in which each node is labeled by exactly one mutation.
+These distances are again defined based on the assumption that mentioned above.

+Additionally, there are other measures for mutation trees, defined based on the generalization methods.
+In such methods, researchers aim to extend the definition of an existing distance, which mostly used to compare phylogenetic trees, to mutation trees.
+For example, the generalized Nearest Neighbour Interchange (gNNI) (\cite{1John_Zhang2019}) is defined by some minor modifications of NNI, which was first defined for the comparison of phylogenetic trees.
+The other example is the Path Distance (\cite{9Govek}) which was first defined for phylogenetic trees comparison.
+Although these measure are applicable to mutation trees, they are only well defined for mutation trees with the same label sets (\cite{1John_Zhang2019, 9Govek}).